 top of page

-Supporting leaders in the creative industries through coaching, training and consultancy
+Supporting responsible innovation in the creative industries through research, coaching and training

 _073A7994.jpg

-I have an MBA and a PhD as well as postgraduate certificates in both executive and team coaching.
+I hold an MBA as well as a PhD in collaborative creativity.
+I am also a qualified executive and team coach.

 I'm based in Brighton, on the UK south coast, but also work in London and online.